 Category

-How to Create a Fire Evacuation Plan for Your Business [+ Template]
+How to Create a Fire Evacuation Plan for Your Business in 7 Steps

-When a fire threatens your employees and business, there are countless things that can go wrong—each with devastating consequences.
-When an office tower in Sydney, Australia, caught fire in mid-2018, construction workers on scaffolding had to scramble to safety, racing against the clock as the building’s exterior transformed into a wall of flames.
+When a fire threatens your employees and business, countless things can go wrong—each with devastating consequences.
+In mid-2018, an office tower in Sydney, Australia, caught fire, and construction workers on scaffolding had to scramble to safety, racing against the clock as the building’s exterior transformed into a wall of flames.

-While fires themselves are dangerous enough, the threat is often compounded by panic and chaos if your company is unprepared.
-The best way to prevent this from happening is to have a detailed and rehearsed fire evacuation plan.
+While fires themselves are dangerous enough, panic and chaos often compound the threat if your company is unprepared.
+A detailed and rehearsed fire evacuation plan is the best way to prevent this.

-A high-quality evacuation plan prepares your business not only for fires but rather for any emergency—whether that be a natural disaster or an active shooter.
-By providing your employees with the proper evacuation training, they will be able to leave the office quickly in case of any emergency.
+A comprehensive evacuation plan prepares your business for various emergencies beyond fires—including natural disasters and active shooter situations.
+By providing your employees with the proper evacuation training, they can leave the office quickly in case of any emergency.

-7 Steps to Improve Your Organization’s Fire Evacuation Plan
+7 Steps to Create a Fire Evacuation Plan for Your Organization

 How do fires break out?

 Take some time to brainstorm reasons a fire would threaten your business.
 Do you have a kitchen in your office?
 Are people using portable space heaters or personal fridges?
-Do wildfires threaten your location(s) each summer?
-Make sure you understand the threats and how they might find their way to your business.
+Do nearby home fires or wildfires threaten your location(s) each summer?
+Ensure you understand the threats and how they might impact your facilities and operations.

-Since cooking fires are at the top of the list for office properties, put “house rules” in place for use of microwaves and other office kitchen appliances.
-Forbid hot plates, electric grills, and other cooking appliances in offices—outside of the kitchen area.
+Since cooking fires are a top concern for office properties, establish rules for using microwaves and other office kitchen appliances.
+Forbid hot plates, electric grills, and other cooking appliances outside the kitchen area.

-Develop a list of “What if X happens” questions and answers.
+Develop a list of possible complications by asking, “What if X happens.”
 Make “X” as business-specific as possible.
 Consider edge-case scenarios such as:

 • “What if authorities evacuate us and we have fifteen refrigerated trucks loaded with our weekly ice cream deliveries?”